AnonymousUsernameCodingAssigment/logistic_growth/README.md

 ### Introduction

-In this analysis, I looked at the population growth dynamics of an islolate of the bacterium _Escherichia coli_ suspended in growth media.
-I used the results from Experiment 1 (experiment1.csv) to calculate the initial population size, growth rate during the exponential phase and the carying capacity.
+In this analysis, I looked at the population growth dynamics of an isolate of the bacterium _Escherichia coli_ suspended in growth media.
+I used the results from Experiment 1 (experiment1.csv) to calculate the initial population size, growth rate during the exponential phase and the carrying capacity.

-This data provides the numeber of cells at 60 second intervals.
-In order to find the carrying capcaity, growth rate during the exponential phase or population size at a given time we can use the following differntial equation:
+This data provides the number of cells at 60 second intervals.
+In order to find the carrying capacity, growth rate during the exponential phase or population size at a given time we can use the following differential equation:

 <img width="133" alt="image" src="https://github.com/AnonymousUsernameCodingAssigment/logistic_growth/assets/150151352/76771622-53db-4f85-b931-47c9225f0fda">